 Electoral Reform in a Vacuum

-by Asoka Obeyesekere posted almost 8 years ago in Analysis
+by Asoka Obeyesekere posted about 8 years ago in Analysis

 The debate surrounding the timing of electoral reforms has gained significant press coverage over the past fortnight.
 Whilst the SLFP and Ven.
 Sobitha Thero insist on electoral reform before the dissolution of parliament, the UNP has sought to defer any electoral reforms till after the general election.